(Refer to the Hofstra University Undergraduate Bulletin for information about undergraduate programs and courses offered by the School of Education.)

 New York state has interstate contracts with 42 other states and jurisdictions.
 Persons prepared in one of the contract states and who meet the contract requirements of the interstate agreement, are eligible for an initial certificate upon application with each individual state.
 States not participating in the above reciprocity system will accept certificate applications and evaluate them on an individual basis.
 For additional information on interstate reciprocity, students should visit the Office of Educational Support Services.
 Information can be found on the Office of Educational Support Services webpage under “certification.”
 Students may obtain detailed and current information about certification requirements in various educational majors from the School’s Office of Educational Support Services.

 A program is a coherent sequence of course work and fieldwork designed to develop the professional competence of degree candidates.
 Programs offered by the School of Education are classified as either preprofessional or professional.

 Preprofessional programs are for students seeking their first teaching certification, whether at the undergraduate or the graduate level.
 With a few exceptions, our Master of Science in Education programs, in areas leading to certification as a classroom teacher, are for such students.
 Consult individual departments for advisement and specific program information.

 Professional programs are designed for individuals already certified (provisional or initial) to teach and those experienced as teachers (e.g., in private schools) and who wish to pursue advanced studies in a specialized field of education.
-With a few exceptions, our Master of Arts programs, in areas leading to certification as a classroom teacher, are for such students.
+With a few exceptions, our Master of Arts programs and Advanced Certificates, in areas leading to certification as a classroom teacher, are for such students.
 Consult individual departments for advisement and specific program information.

 Click here for a complete listing of all School of Education Graduate Program Offerings .